Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

-Strains varied considerably in both the mean and standard deviation of their phenotypic distributions (Figure \ref{Figure S-PhenotypeMeanVariability}).
-Remarkably, the standard deviation for individual variation within each strain was comparable in magnitude to that for the set of average phenotypes across species.
+Strains varied considerably in both the position and breadth of their phenotypic distributions along the principal behavioral mode.
+Remarkably, variation across individuals within each strain was comparable in magnitude to that for the set of average phenotypes across species (Figure \ref{Figure 6}).
 Some strains were specialized towards roaming or dwelling behavior, such as CB4856 and PS312, respectively, with a strong bias in their behavior and comparatively low individual variability.
-Others, such as N2 and QX1211, appeared more diversified with an intermediate average phenotype and higher individual variability.
+Others, such as QX1211 and PS1159, appeared more diversified with an intermediate average phenotype and higher individual variability.
 These considerable differences in phenotype distributions across strains reveal the evolutionary flexibility of population-level heterogeneity in nematodes, and suggest a possible bet-hedging mechanism for achieving optimal fitness in variable environments \cite{Slatkin1974,Philippi1989}.

 In assessing such variability of phenotypes, it is essential to ask how uncertainty in the determined parameters (obtained from model fits) contribute to the observed variability in phenotypes.
-We therefore computed the contribution of uncertainties in the individual-specific fits of all parameters, which sets a lower bound on such uncertainties, by way of error propagation. (see Methods) This analysis revealed that parameter uncertainty contributed less than 10\% on average to the variation in the reduced phenotype across the entire dataset, and was also many-fold lower than the individual variation within each strain (Figures \ref{Figure 6}, \ref{Figure S-StrainModeDistributions}).
-Furthermore, strains that were closer on the phylogenetic tree tended to have more similar phenotypic distributions (Figure \ref{Figure S-StrainMode1Distance}).
-These findings support the view that the phenotypic variation estimated in the current analysis largely represented true differences in behavior.
+We therefore computed the contribution of uncertainties in the individual phenotype determination by bootstrap resampling of the \SI{100}{\second} windows of each individual's recorded trajectory (see SI).
+The uncertainties thus computed reflect contributions from both parameter uncertainties in curve fitting of data, as well as temporal variability in an individual's parameters over timescales longer than the window size (\SI{100}{\second}).
+With the exception of two strains (sjh2 and CB4856), this measure of uncertainty accounted for less than half of the individual variation within each strain (Figure \ref{Figure 6}B).
+These findings support the view that the phenotypic variation estimated in the current analysis largely represented stable differences in individual behavior.